fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `published_submission_ids`: ([integer]) submission ids published in the same period or quarter by the same agency
 - `certified_submission`: (integer) an integer indicating the certified submission for this agency/period.
 If none exists or this submission is the certified one, this is `NULL`
 - `certified`: (boolean) whether the submission has been certified or not
+- `certification_deadline`: (string) represents the deadline for certification after which a submission is officially "late" to certify.
 - `fabs_submission`: (boolean) whether the submission is FABS or DABS (True for FABS)
 - `fabs_meta`: (object) data specific to FABS submissions (null for DABS submissions)
     - `publish_date`: (string) Date/time submission was published (YYYY-MM-DDTHH:mm:ss) (null if unpublished)